MocconaCoffee/ducky-scripts/README.md

 # ducky-scripts
-A simple Rubber Ducky script to create persistent 100% volume rick roll and faked Windows 10 update screen.
+A collection of Rubber Ducky scripts

+rickupdate.txt is a simple script that will load a fake Windows 10 update screen, and begin to rick roll the target at 100% volume and will continuously raise the volume back to 100% everytime you change it.